Premium Quality Red Amaranth Seeds – Red Cholai / Lal Saag

 - Soak: Red Amaranth Seeds have to soak overnight for increasing the germination rate.

 - Germination place: You can use a tray for sowing those seeds.
 At the beginning of germination.
 But after the reaches 2-3 inches long, it is better to put it in big pots.
 You can sow those seeds directly in the pot as it is the best way to cultivate them.

-- Temperature: Red Amaranth Seeds is a soft seed for that it needs light cold weather and the temperature near around 20-25°C.
+- Temperature: Red Amaranth Seeds is a soft seed that needs light cold weather and a temperature near around 20-25°C.